Y2MI/KFU_360SOCCER/README.md

 # KFU_360SOCCER
 #
 # Hello there.
-This project is for study purpose.
 #
-The version 1 of 360 soccer program is developed by groub of KFU student.
+The version 2 of 360 soccer program is developed by groub of KFU student.
 #
 Subject name: Foundamental of programming.
 #